zxing-js/library/README.md

 const svgElement = codeWriter.write(input, 300, 300);
 ```

-A full working example for [QR Code write to SVG](https://github.com/zxing-js/library/tree/master/docs/examples/qr-svg-writer/) is provided in the [examples](https://github.com/zxing-js/library/tree/master/docs/examples/).

 ### Text Encoding and Decoding

 To decode a barcode, the library needs at some point to decode from bits to text.
 Also, to generate a barcode it needs to encode text to bits.
-Unfortunately, the state of encoding and decoding text in javascript/browser is somehow messy at the moment.
+Unfortunately, the state of encoding and decoding text in ECMAScript/browser is somehow messy at the moment.

 To have full support for all encodings in [CharacterSetECI](https://github.com/zxing-js/library/blob/master/src/core/common/CharacterSetECI.ts) *except Cp437* use [text-encoding](https://github.com/inexorabletash/text-encoding) library.
 The library is used implicitly for node (and tests), but is an optional dependency for browser because is rather large (> 600k).
 You will need to include it yourself if you want/need to use it.
+The `text-encoding` library will be removed as soon as this library starts to run on TypeScript 2.8.

 By default, in browser, [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder)/[TextEncoder](https://developer.mozilla.org/ro/docs/Web/API/TextEncoder) web API are used if available (take care as these are labeled as experimental as of this writing).
 Also, be aware that TextEncoder encodes only to UTF-8 as per spec.
 If these are not available the library falls back to a minimal implementation that only encodes and decodes to/from UTF-8 (see [`StringEncoding`](https://github.com/zxing-js/library/blob/master/src/core/util/StringEncoding.ts)).